I'm running some 10 Sonoffs with Tasmota for more than 3 years now and I have ordered a few more to control some of our shutters.

 I've tried different flashing methods before I finally settled on the one which works best for me.

 Then I realised that the Raspberry Pi has all the features I need, it has a 3.3V voltage regulator and a serial port built in.
 That would be ideal.
 But alas, the Raspberry Pi reboots or simply hangs when I connect its 3.3V to the Sonoff.
 Thus this method theoretically could work after power cycling the Raspberry Pi.
-However I don’t find that an ideal solution.
+However I don't find that an ideal solution either.

 Finally I decided on using the off the shelf USB UART anyway, with a slight modification.
 I've added a 3.3V regulator to it (LP2950-33), which can supply some 100mA.

 I could have gone for an external power supply for either the Raspberry Pi or the USB UART option, but that was too easy.
-I mean that’s easier said than done while my hobby room is still under construction.
+I mean that's easier said than done while my hobby room was still under construction.
 I could dig up a power supply, but where are my test leads and alligator clips…..?

 Before you can start flashing you need a few things, apart from a UART with 3V3 signal levels and 4 Dupont jumper wires.

 Here's how to install all of these on a Debian based machine:

 sudo apt install python3 python3-pip sudo pip install esptool